pvasek/TfsBot/README.md

 ## How to use it

-Once the bot is part of your group chat you need to set it up by sending a message _@{bot_name} setserver:{your_secret}_.
-This will connect your chat with the given secret.
-This secret you need to use during setting up the webhooks in TFS.
+You can either use hosted version at [https://tfsbot.io](https://tfsbot.io) or host it yourself.
+After adding the bot to the check it will print you the links you need to use in TFS webhooks.

 In TFS settings setup webhooks for repositories/types you want to be notified about.
 Use the following urls:
 - for pull requests: _{bot_url}/api/webhooks/pullrequest/{your_secret}_